StackVista/stackstate-docs/configure/security/rbac/rbac_scopes.md

 ## Why scopes?

 Scopes are introduced as a security feature that is mandatory for every subject within StackState.
-The predefined StackState users Admin, Power-user and Guest roles have no scope defined.
+The predefined StackState users Administrator, Power User and Guest roles have no scope defined.

 It is possible to provide a scope as a query wildcard, however, this will result in access to everything and is not recommended.
 If there is a need for access without a scope, it is recommended to use one of the [predefined roles](/setup/authentication.md#user-roles) instead.